edgi-govdata-archiving/eot-nomination-tool/Contributing.md

 ## Forking, if you have to

-If for some reaosn you desperately want to fork the tool, you can do so this way:
+If for some reason you desperately want to fork the tool, you can do so this way:

 1. Create your own Google Form.
 You can copy [ours](https://docs.google.com/forms/d/1kuwxu2lXYSRpkwBj4o9kwjURZL3hgk-mSFoK4qkC4ZI/edit), or create your own from scratch
     * Once you've created a form, Google will automagically create a spreadsheet in which to store the responses.
 You can also use the fancy response visualizations tool to get some basic information about submissions.